 Concerns about the lack of safety protocols at the BSL-4 labs existed even before the pandemic.
 In particular, U.S. diplomats visited the Wuhan Institute of Virology three years back and warned of a shortage of skilled technicians needed to safely operate the facility.

-George Mason University’s biodefense expert Professor Gregory Koblentz said that the WHO team’s experience at the Wuhan Institute for Virology shows these facilities need better monitoring and deployment of safety protocols.
+George Mason University’s biodefense expert Professor Gregory Koblentz said that the WHO team’s experience at the Wuhan Institute for Virology shows these facilities that deal with deadly laboratory viruses need better monitoring and deployment of safety protocols.
 He added: “In the next couple of years there will definitely be more countries building BSL-4 labs.
 So we need to be more proactive and develop better oversight now to prevent this increased research [on viruses] resulting in more accidents or reckless behavior that could cause an outbreak that’s entirely avoidable.”
 (Financial Times)

 Professor Koblentz is now working with King’s College London’s Dr. Filippa Lentzos.
 The latter is an expert in analyzing biological threats.
 They are keen on making a database of BSL-4 labs, albeit unofficially.
 In the future, they want to make a database of the BSL-3 labs too.
 Meanwhile, the WHO said in a statement that it is aware of these lab biosecurity issues.

 Virus outbreaks over the last few years have drawn the attention of security officials.
-UK defense secretary Ben Wallace has warned that the threat of chemical and biological attack is growing.
+UK Defense Secretary Ben Wallace has warned that the threat of chemical and biological attacks is growing.
 He thinks the risk of biological attacks affecting the global population is very real.
 Unfortunately, with information readily available from online sources, the task of malicious parties seeking such weapons is that much easier.